b97tsk/reactive-tree/README.md

 Generally, you should consider using `read()` or `write()` instead of getting or setting this property.

+#### class Leaf: selector

+`selector` determines whether the leaf should react when a new value writes to it.

+By default, leaves react only when a different value writes to them.
+You can change this behavior by setting this property.

+Note that setting this property has no effect if the leaf has been read by twigs or branches.
+Setting this property just after the leaf is created is the recommended way.

 #### class Leaf: read()

 `read()` returns `value`.
 Additionally, calling `read()` inside a `handler`